-If your MacBook charger ever gets so hot that it becomes impossible to touch, then you should unplug it from power immediately regardless of how desperate you are to charge your laptop.
+If your MacBook charger ever gets so hot that it becomes impossible to touch, you should unplug it from power immediately regardless of how desperate you are to charge your laptop.

 Why Do MacBook Chargers Overheat?

-The good thing to do is check your MacBook battery health:
+A good thing to do is check your MacBook battery health:

 - Open the Apple menu.